Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-30-hearts-minds.md

 Allison nodded.
 “Let’s give ‘em a show!”

 They touched foreheads, then broke and put on their helmets.
-Drew Cavendish’s warning about heat aside, their planetary excursion suits were still an appropriate backup for the trip to orbit---if anything *did* go wrong, wearing a pressure suit would at least buy them time to get to the escape pods.
+Drew Cavendish’s warning about heat aside, their planetary excursion suits were still an appropriate backup for the trip to orbit - if anything *did* go wrong, wearing a pressure suit would at least buy them time to get to the escape pods.

 Xiù’s modified helmet had room in the back for her hair to fit neatly, if she wore it in a high bun.
-She didn’t mind at all---that little concession to personal vanity was very much appreciated, and they checked each other’s pressure seals with careful dilligence, exchanged one last three-way fist bump and retreated into their respective workstations.
+She didn’t mind at all - that little concession to personal vanity was very much appreciated, and they checked each other’s pressure seals with careful dilligence, exchanged one last three-way fist bump and retreated into their respective workstations.

 The journalists and spectators became much more animated when Xiù’s chair slid and rotated into position behind the flight controls, leaving her quite visible in the pilot’s blister.
 She raised a hand to acknowledge them, then went to work.